oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 OpenID Connect's existing `nonce` parameter can protect against authorization code injection attacks.
 The `nonce` value is one-time use and created by the client.
 The client is supposed to bind it to the user agent session and sends it with the initial request to the OpenID Provider (OP).
-The OP binds `nonce` to the authorization code and attests this binding in the ID Token, which is issued as part of the code exchange at the token endpoint.
+The OP puts the received `nonce` value into the ID Token that is issued as part of the code exchange at the token endpoint.
 If an attacker injected an authorization code in the authorization response, the nonce value in the client session and the nonce value in the ID token will not match and the attack is